Strawberry Switchblade

-Strawberry Switchblade were a Scottish pop duo formed in Glasgow in 1981 by Rose McDowall and Jill Bryson best known for their song "Since Yesterday" from 1985, and their flamboyant clothing with bows and polka-dots.
+Strawberry Switchblade were a Scottish pop duo formed in Glasgow in 1981 by Rose McDowall and Jill Bryson.
+They are best known for their 1984 single "Since Yesterday", and flamboyant clothing with bows and polka dots.

 History

 Early life and musical influences

-Strawberry Switchblade emerged from the meeting between Rose McDowall and Jill Bryson within the Glasgow punk scene in the late 1970s.
+Strawberry Switchblade emerged from a meeting between Rose McDowall and Jill Bryson within the Glasgow punk scene in the late 1970s.

 According to some interviews, Rose grew up surrounded by various music genres of the 1960s thanks to her sisters, developing a particular interest in psychedelic harmonies and was inspired by the work of Lou Reed and The Velvet Underground.
-Her introduction to songwriting came after a concert at Glasgow Apollo, during a Stiff Records’ tour that included the Ramones: the energy of the show made her consider forming a band herself.
+Her introduction to songwriting came after a concert at Glasgow Apollo, during a Stiff Records tour that included the Ramones: the energy of the show made her consider forming a band herself.
 Jill, on the other hand, attended the Glasgow School of Art, where she took up photography, film and painting.
 She got involved in the punk scene at a very young age, in 1977, when the movement was still very small in the city.
-These two met in this setting and became part of a group of young people recognisable for their punk aesthetic.
-Jill mentioned later how Rose used to work in a bakery where local punks hung out and how she got fired for dying her hair blue.
+These two met in this setting and became part of a group of young people recognizable for their punk aesthetic.
+Jill mentioned later how Rose used to work in a bakery where local punks hung out and got fired for dying her hair blue.

 Origin of the name Strawberry Switchblade

-The name of the band is attributed to James Kirk from Orange Juice: initially intended for a fanzine, the name was handed to Rose, who decided to form a band as she believed the title was too catchy to be unused.
-Also Jil was close to Orange Juice, whose members encouraged her to take part in the project and record demos together.
+The name of the band is attributed to James Kirk from Orange Juice, a band whose members Jill was personally close with.
+It was initially intended for a fanzine by Kirk, which he did not finish.
+McDowall, believing the name to be too catchy to remain unused, then used it for her band.

 Before being signed

 The punk movement expanded rapidly in the United Kingdom in 1976.
 At the time, McDowall and Bryson were part of the bohemian art scene who adored the New York Dolls and who followed Scottish punk band Nu-Sonics (later Orange Juice) during their career, with McDowall playing and recording with Paisley punk band The Poems.
 The group took their name from a proposed Orange Juice zine.

 The female four-piece recorded one demo at Glasgow's Hellfire Club and played a handful of gigs.
-Janice Goodlett and Carole McGowan completed the line up on bass and drums respectively.
+Janice Goodlett and Carole McGowan completed the line-up on bass and drums respectively.

 Strawberry Switchblade played at a John Peel gig in Scotland, and he invited them to record a session for his BBC Radio 1 show in October 1982.
 They also recorded a session for David Jensen's Radio 1 show three days later.
 On both sessions the band were augmented by James Kirk from Orange Juice on bass and Shahid Sarwar from The Recognitions on drums.